akouz/HBus/HBus_USB_Bridge/README.md

   * Galvanic insulation 5300 Vrms between USB and HBus
   * CAN driver MSP2551 with slope control for low EMI
   * Optional HBus Arbiter U4 for CSMA/CA mode
-  * Can be used as a regular USB-UART bridge via P3 connector when jumper JMP1 is off
+  * Can be used as a generic USB-UART bridge via P3 connector when jumper JMP1 is off